StephenGill/a11y-guidance.github.io/meeting-standards.md

 To meet the digital service standard for UK central government services, you’ll need to carry out an audit during the beta phase.

-## Services and content that don't have to meet accessibility standards
+## When you don't have to meet accessibility standards

-There’s no legal requirement to meet the accessibility standards if you’re creating a service for a school, nursery or kindergarten.
+There’s no legal requirement to meet the accessibility standards for non-essential content on a school, nursery or kindergarten service.

 And there's no general legal requirement to make content accessible if it's: